Understanding Modern Portfolio Theory: Unlocking The Power Of Diversification

 6. Stress Testing

 MPT also involves stress testing portfolios to assess their resilience under adverse conditions.
-By simulating various hypothetical scenarios, such as market crashes or economic downturns, investors can gauge how their portfolios would perform in times of extreme stress.
-Stress testing allows investors to identify potential weaknesses in their portfolios and make adjustments to enhance their robustness, ensuring they are better prepared to weather unforeseen market challenges.
+By simulating various hypothetical scenarios, such as market crashes or economic downturns, investors can gauge how their portfolios would perform during extreme stress.
+Stress testing allows investors to identify potential portfolio weaknesses and make adjustments to enhance their robustness, ensuring they are better prepared to weather unforeseen market challenges.

 What Is the Efficient Frontier?